Overview

 - dynamic Qt build: Easiest option, you only need to install the pre-built Qt DLLs for your compiler with the official Qt installer.
 The binaries need the Qt DLLs to work.

 - static Qt build: Harder, but will produce autonomous binaries.
-Read the README in the qt5 directory for instructions.
+Follow the Qt instructions in the felix README to proceed.

-Install Xcode, the developer command-line tools and CMake.
+Install Xcode and the developer command-line tools.
 The native Clang compiler can build TyTools.

 If you don't have Qt, only the libraries and command-line tools will be compiled.
 There are two options to enable Qt in TyTools: